-- A. Employees and representatives of the Union will receive official time to attend training sessions sponsored by the Union or, subject to prior Employer approval, by another labor organization and designed primarily to advise employees or representatives on matters within the scope of CSRA and Title 5, Chapter 71, to instruct in the understanding, maintenance, and implementation of this Agreement, or to further the interest of government by bettering the labor-management relationship. - B. Reasonable official time and related expenses for travel and per diem will be granted to employees and Union representatives for training in labor-relations issues sponsored/offered by a government agency, subject to advance notice to and approval by the Employer, which approval may not be unreasonably denied. - C. The Parties agree to establish a bank of 480 hours of official time (on an annual basis with no rollover and outside of the Bank Time MOU) to be used for training for Union representatives that is not sponsored or offered by a government agency.
-The Union will be responsible for any additional costs including travel related expenses incurred with this official time. - D. The Parties agree to conduct joint labor management training in webinar format.
-This training will not pertain to Green Book implementation.
-There will be two courses in each region for the first year of the contract (four courses total) and then one course in each region for each subsequent year of the contract provided there are at least 20 interested attendees per course.
-The classes will be half Employer and half Union attendees.
+- A. Employees and representatives of the Union, may receive official time to attend training sessions sponsored by the Union or, subject to prior Employer approval, by another labor organization and designed primarily to advise employees or representatives on matters within the scope of CSRA and Title 5, Chapter 71, to instruct in the understanding, maintenance, and implementation of this Agreement, or to further the interest of government by bettering the labor-management relationship. - B. Reasonable related expenses for travel and per diem will be granted to employees and Union representatives for training in labor-relations issues sponsored/offered by a government agency, subject to advance notice to and approval by the Employer, which approval may not be unreasonably denied.

 Section 7.
-National Executive Committee
+Executive Committee Meetings

-- A. The Parties have agreed to a Bank Time Memorandum to provide Official Time for Executive Committee members and other specified Union representatives.
-A copy of this MOU can be found in the Appendix of this Agreement. - B. Official time will be granted to employees to attend Executive Committee meetings involving labor relations activities, e.g., discussion of grievances, arbitration, and ULPs, and review of proposed changes, but excluding internal Union business.
-Travel costs incurred will be paid by the Union.
-An agenda will be provided in advance to the Employer upon request. - C. If one or more days of the Executive Committee meeting are with a management representative, the Employer will pay all per diem costs of Executive Committee members in attendance for the day(s) of the meeting with management. - D. Requests for additional grants of official time beyond the staff-year bank (Bank Time MOU) for preparation and participation in renegotiation of this Agreement will be made in accordance with applicable ground rules and federal law.
+- A. When Official time is requested by employees to attend Executive Committee meetings involving labor relations activities, excluding internal Union business (for which official time may not be granted under Statute), an agenda will be provided in advance to the Employer upon request. - B. If one or more days of the Executive Committee meeting are with a management representative, the Employer will pay all per diem costs of Executive Committee members and those other designated employee representatives assisting the Executive Committee and covered by Article 12 in attendance for the day(s) of the meeting with management.